ghislainv/deforestation-maps-Mada/README.md

 ## Versioning and archiving on Zenodo

 The development version of this repository is available on GitHub at <https://github.com/ghislainv/deforestation-maps-Mada>.
-The last release of this repository is archived on Zenodo: \[DOI: [10.5281/zenodo.1118484](https://doi.org/10.5281/zenodo.1118484)\].
+All versions of this repository, including the last release, are archived on Zenodo: \[DOI: [10.5281/zenodo.1118484](https://doi.org/10.5281/zenodo.1118484)\].

 ## Figure